Welcome to the Parbold Community Website

 Book at www.bookwhen.com/bloomsthelenswigan or find out more via our Facebook page at www.facebook.com/bloomsthelensandwigan/ or contact me at rachelm@bloombabyclasses.com

-Parbold Library Special Events – May, June and July 2023
+Parbold Library Special Events – October 2024

 Further information on all of our events is available on the Lancashire Libraries website in the 'What's On' section – www.lancashire.gov.uk/libraries